pratyushkr9420/myweatherapp/README.md

 ## Acknowledgements

 This project wouldn't have been possible without the support and contributions from various individuals and technologies.
-We would like to express our gratitude to the following:
+I would like to express our gratitude to the following:

 - **[React Native](https://reactnative.dev/)**: The framework that powers our mobile app, allowing us to create a seamless cross-platform experience.